 Any manner of things, from a certain situation to attitude to weather, can affect how you feel about a new city you travel to.
 Now that I’ve been to Belgrade multiple times, I can say this city has a lot of hidden charm above and below the surface.
 But the first day it was hard to see, and this is my experience about nearly writing off Belgrade before I properly explored it the first time.

 First impressions of Belgrade: Bleak

-I was just happy not to have issues exiting Croatia given I didn’t receive a passport stamp when I entered by bus — at the time I had just a random drug interrogation at the border accusing me of smuggling something.
+I was just happy not to have issues exiting Croatia given I didn’t receive a passport stamp when I entered by bus — at the time of entry by bus I had a random drug interrogation at the border accusing me of smuggling something.
 The passport control officer looked confused when she couldn’t find the stamp, and even more when she asked and I replied that I hadn’t received one.
-But she just shrugged and stamped me out.
+Luckily she just shrugged and stamped me out.

 As the pencil-like pines flashed by in blur I realized just how much I missed trees.
 3 months at sea surrounded by blinding blue water and stark limestone cliff sides, it felt good to be surrounded by them.

 Road lanes melted beneath us, the procession of yellowed and decaying street lanterns led the way like soldiers into Neo Beograd, or New Belgrade.
 We passed over a bridge and the soldiered lamp posts stood at the same attention, just with a new grey uniforms of fresh paint.
 Freshened up for the city.